 By Julie Trevelyan

-Camping out is a huge part of a river rafting trip.
+Sleep Under the Stars and camping out is a huge part of a river rafting trip.
 It adds to the fun quotient, takes you out of your ho-hum comfort zone at home and drops you straight into the über-cool zone of outdoor adventurers, and gets you back in touch with nature.

 1) You can try to count the stars.